Last Updated on

 #6 Gypjak Mosque

 You know how everything in Ashgabat is built of white marble and adorned with gold?
 Ashgabat’s mosque is no exception.
 Located outside the city, it gives you a good idea of how Turkmenistan feels about religion.
 Don’t come here expecting to see people pray.
-While never being forbidden, religion was supressed in all former Soviet countries.
+While never being forbidden, religion was suppressed in all former Soviet countries.
 The mosque is still worth visiting for its stunning exterior and interior.

 Next to it, you can find Turkmenbashi’s mausoleum, so make sure to check that out as well.